webdriverio/awesome-webdriverio/README.md

 ### Books

+- [Enhanced Test Automation with WebdriverIO: Unlock the superpowers of hybrid testing frameworks](https://www.amazon.co.uk/dp/1837630186?ref_=cm_sw_r_cp_ud_dp_7PPKW4XNVXHFQ9XA2A0D) - Elevate your testing game to the next level using advanced techniques and proven strategies with this book for WebdriverIO beginners and automation pros alike.
 - [The Web App Testing Guidebook](https://leanpub.com/webapp-testing-guidebook) - Covers everything you need to know to get off the ground with UI testing.
 Examples are built using real-world scenarios, showing how you would actually write your tests.
 It's a step-by-step guide on how to effectively write UI test automation for the real world.
 - [Practical WebDriverIO](https://www.springer.com/de/book/9781484266601) - Teaches you intermediate and advanced methods for using WebDriverIO APIs.